Application of Physics-Informed Neural Networks in Removing Telescope Beam Effects: De-convolution

 Loss functions vary in continuity and differentiability.
 MAE is not differentiable at zero, leading to potential discontinuities in optimization.
 MSE is continuous and differentiable everywhere, with its derivative being twice the error, ensuring a smooth optimization process but is sensitive to outliers, risking overfitting.
 The Huber loss acts like MSE for small errors ($< \delta$) and MAE for larger errors, differentiable for small errors but not at $\delta$.
 Log-Cosh loss is continuous and twice-differentiable everywhere, with a derivative expressed as a function of error, providing a very smooth optimization process~\citep{wang2020comprehensive}.

 Considering the robustness to outliers and the second-order differentiability offered by the Log-Cosh loss function, we lean towards regarding it as the optimal choice.

-Log-Cosh is a logarithmic hyperbolic cosine loss function that calculates the logarithm of the hyperbolic cosine of the prediction error.
 In the case of minor losses, the Log-Cosh function exhibits similarities to the MAE function, whereas for substantial losses, it mirrors the MSE function while retaining its second-order differentiability.
 Conversely, the Huber loss function lacks differentiability in all scenarios.
 The MAE loss represents the average absolute error and solely considers the mean absolute distance between the predicted and expected data, rendering it incapable of addressing significant prediction errors.
 On the other hand, the MSE loss emphasizes crucial errors through squaring, thereby significantly influencing performance metrics.
 Thus, owing to the Log-Cosh function's commendable robustness to outliers, we designate it as the most fitting approach.